dhamvi01/Market-Basket-Analysis/README.md

 We can use MBA to extract interesting association between products from the data.
 Hence its output consists of a series of product association rules: for example, if customers buy product A they also tend to buy product B. We will follow the three most popular criteria evaluating the quality or the strength of an association rule

-Remember these 3 import MB:
+## Remember these 3 import terms of Market basket analysis:

     - Support      -> P(AB)
     - Confidence   -> P(B|A)